xmos/lib_mic_array/lib_mic_array/doc/rst/index.rst

 Example Applications
 --------------------

-Examples of of how to set up phased aligned sampling are given in the application ``app_phase_aligned_example`` with a worked example of a fixed beam delay and sum beam-former given in the application ``example_lores_DAS_fixed``.
+Examples of how to set up phased aligned sampling are given in the application ``app_phase_aligned_example`` with a worked example of a fixed beam delay and sum beam-former given in the application ``example_lores_DAS_fixed``.
 Also examples of of how to set up high